kaleido-io/kaleido-iden3-samples/README.md

 The issued claim is persisted in the folder `iden3/JohnDoe/claims`.
 The file name is `[nonce]-[holder user ID].json`.

+Note: since we are using signature-based proofs for claims, rather than MTP (Merkle Tree Proof)-based, there is no need to update the on-chain state for the newly issued claim.
+With this approach, we only need to store the issuer's identity genesis state on-chain.

 ## Holder "Downloads" the Claim to their "Wallet"

 A real holder's wallet is typically a mobile app.
 In this sample, we use the Golang program to manage the resources in the identity's dedicated folder, mimicking the holder's wallet.